News

 Just like with the abstract, your presentation should focus on explaining how the approach works and the key points of the paper.

 The goal of assignment 0 is to get all the infrastructure setup for your future assignments, so you should install Python and Jupyter and be able to import and use Jupyter notebooks from The Fuzzing Book.
+Submit your assignment as a ZIP file on CMS.

 Students attending the course as a proseminar are not required to do programming assignments.